 But Jansenists refused that edict: pockets of resistant people were created everywhere, supported by the mother house, Port-Royal abbey.

 In Burgundy, those resistant ones gathered in castle of Ratilly, with Montgeron!

 In fact, Montgeron bought the castle in order to get closer to priest of Treigny, abbot Gaspard Terrasson: THE Jansenist guru.

 He dreamt of transforming Ratilly into a second Port-Royal, where persecuted persons could take shelter…

 Montgeron was never short of something to do: he secretly printed the newspaper Les Nouvelles ecclésiastiques (“The ecclesiastic News”), then he sold it in the neighbouring forest.

-But after 3 years of illegal and secret activities, the abbot and Montgeron were busted… They locked this one in the jail of la Bastille, then, he finally sold Ratilly in 1740…
+But after 3 years of illegal and secret activities, the abbot and Montgeron were busted… They locked this one in La Bastille, then, he finally sold Ratilly in 1740…